NX-AI/xlstm-jax/_sources/configuration_with_hydra.md

 ## How to run experiments on a SLURM cluster
-To run your script on a SLURM cluster you can use the `submitit_launcher`, which is installed for Hydra.
-The default configuration is provided in `configs/hydra/launcher/slurm_launcher.yaml`:
+To run your script on a SLURM cluster you can use the `submitit_launcher`, which should have been installed for Hydra if you have used our conda env.
+The
+default configuration is provided in `configs/hydra/launcher/slurm_launcher.yaml`:

 ```yaml